 How we protect and promote competition and consumer welfare

-- Enforcing competition law – we are responsible for enforcing Irish and European competition law in Ireland.
+- Enforcing competition law – we enforce Irish and European competition law in Ireland.
 We conduct investigations and can take civil or criminal enforcement action if we find evidence of breaches of competition law.
 Read more about competition enforcement.

 - Assessing mergers – we must be notified about proposed mergers, acquisitions and takeovers which reach a certain financial threshold, and all media mergers.
 We assess whether they are likely to result in a substantial lessening of competition.
 Read more about mergers.

-- Encouraging business compliance – we aim to create a culture of compliance by helping businesses to comply with the law.
-Find out how to make sure your business complies.
+- Encouraging business compliance – we aim to foster a culture of business compliance by informing businesses how to comply with the law.
+Read more about business compliance.

-- Alternative Dispute Resolution – we have a role in relation to Alternative Dispute Resolution processes that aim to resolve disputes between consumers and traders out-of-court.
-Find out about Alternative Dispute Resolution.
+- Alternative Dispute Resolution – we assess applications from parties that wish to become Alternative Dispute Resolution (ADR) entities.
+ADRs aim to resolve disputes between consumers and traders out-of-court.
+Find out more about Alternative Dispute Resolution.

 You can find out more about our functions, activities and vision in our Strategy Statement.

 The CCPC is governed by an Executive Chairperson and Commission structure.
 Each Member oversees a number of Divisions in the CCPC on behalf of the Commission.
 The CCPC’s organisation chart can be seen here.

 Jeremy Godfrey is Chairperson of the CCPC.
 Mr Godfrey took up the position of Chairperson on 1 January 2022.